yannickoswald/covpol/README.md

-# COVPOL: An agent-based model of the international covid policy response
+# COVPOL: An agent-based model of the international COVID-19 policy response

 This repository is for the publication